Download a free trial to find out which Altium software best suits your needs

 TOPICS IN THIS SOLUTION

-Two logical aspects make up design for profitability: design for manufacturability (DFM), that is, developing a product at the lowest possible manufacturing cost while maintaining the lowest rate of defects, and design for testability in PCB Design (DFT).
-By designing a product to have the highest test coverage and the ability to isolate faults quickly regarding both manufacturing errors and component failures, DFT becomes paramount in designing for profitability.
+Designing for testability in a PCB design (DFT) is a critical step in the design for manufacturability (DFM) process.
+This critical concept boils down to developing a consistent product for the lowest possible manufacturing cost while maintaining an acceptable rate of defects.
+Considering testability throughout the PCB Design involves outlining the creation process to understand test point requirements and isolate faults quickly.
+Both for manufacturing errors and component failures, DFT is paramount in designing for profitability.
 In this paper, we will explore DFT in depth, and specifically look at in-circuit testing (ICT).

-The first questions to ask when planning a design are:
+The first questions to consider when planning a design for testability are:

-- Who is going to test points the assembly?
+- Who is going to test the points the assembly?

 - What are their capabilities?